 The evil eye has ancient origins and is found in all cultures and traditions of the world.
 The first certain signs of the evil eye were found on the Egyptian papyrus about 1200 years before Christ.

 The Quran also refers to the evil eye in the last two Sures, defining the concept similar to how we understand it today- as the result of an envious individual who emanates negative energies towards someone else.

-As we get to present times, the concept of the evil eye has crossed Jewish, Christian, and various philosophical conceptions.
+As we get to present times, the evil eye concept has crossed Jewish, Christian, and various philosophical conceptions.
 Nowadays, however, it is considered a simple popular superstitious tradition.

 The evil eye is on me or is it a curse?
 Differences between an evil eye and curses

-Evil eye and evil can be confusing for those who do not know much about them.
+Evil eye and evil can confuse those who do not know much about them.
 While the evil eye is a form of lighter magic that negatively influences some aspects of the life of the poor unfortunate person.
 On the other hand, the purpose of the evil spell is to eliminate the person, through illnesses or fatal accidents.

-From this point of view, the evil eye can be compared more to the process, that consists of damaging the target in the manner chosen by the principal.
+From this point of view, the evil eye can be compared more to the process, which consists of damaging the target in the manner chosen by the principal.

 Here’s How to Stop Black Magic Attacks